doaa-altarawy/RTP_python_template/README.md

 [![Build Status](https://travis-ci.org/doaa-altarawy/RTP_python_template.svg?branch=master)](https://travis-ci.org/doaa-altarawy/RTP_python_template)

 # python_template
-This repository will provide a starting template for new Python-based projects.
+This repository will provide a starting template for new Python-based projects in MolSSI software bootcamp.
 Here we pick a set of tools that we are familiar with; however, there are many tools extant that have similar functionality.

 The following tools will be used: